Speaking & Event Hosting

 draw out what’s really being said

-hold strong personalities without flattening the discussion
+hold strong personalities and competing perspectives without flattening the discussion

-Handle difficult and unexpected audience questions like a pro!
+Confidently handle difficult and unexpected audience questions like a pro!

 I bring energy, pace, and clarity.